PittRocketryTeam/Sensor-Control-Computer/README.md

 # Sensor-Control-Computer
-Code to control the dedicated sensor and control computer
+Code and design files for the Sensor and Control Avionics (SCA).

+`/Hardware` contains Eagle schematics for SCA